tobiscr/application-connector-manager/docs/user/README.md

 If you want to perform some simple and more advanced tasks, check the [Application Connectivity tutorials](tutorials/README.md).

-To troubleshoot AC-related issues, see the [troubleshooting guides](troubleshooting-guides/README.md).

-To analyze Function specification and configuration files and to understand technicalities behind Serverless implementation, visit [technical reference](technical-reference/README.md).
+To learn more about the architecture, the configuration parameters, custom resources (CRs) and any other references, visit [technical reference](technical-reference/README.md).

-For more information on the ApplicationConnector CRs, see [Resources](resources/README.md).
+For more information on the CRs, see [Resources](resources/README.md).